 No. The Cultural heritage overlay code cannot force an owner to restore or maintain their property.

-However, Council does offer incentives such as free architectural advice to owners or adjacent owners of properties listed on Schedule 7 Places of cultural heritage value in the Townsville City Plan who are interested in renovating or restoring their property.
+However, Council does offer incentives such as free architectural advice to owners or adjoining owners of properties listed on Schedule 7 Places of cultural heritage value in the Townsville City Plan who are interested in renovating or restoring their property.
 This widely-used service assists owners in designing sympathetic alterations and additions.

 What services does the Council offer to owners of heritage listed properties?

-- Access to the council's Heritage Officers
+- access to the Council's Heritage Officers

-- Free Heritage Information Kits
+- free Heritage Information Kits

-- Free Architectural Advice for property owners on or adjacent to a Heritage listed property.
+- free Architectural Advice for property owners on or adjacent to a Heritage listed property.

-- Free community Heritage Day.
+- free community Heritage Day.

 How can I find out if a property is heritage listed?

 Schedule 7 Places of cultural heritage value in the Townsville City Plan is accessible online and identifies all properties that are heritage listed.
 The Cultural heritage overlay code and map also identifies properties that are heritage listed and properties that adjoin a heritage listed property.
 The overlay and mapping can also be accessed via the eplanning portal.